 Payables and accruals are raised for all amounts owing but unpaid.
 Sundry payables are normally settled within 30 days from the date the invoice is first received.
 All payables are non-interest bearing.
-The carrying amount of payables represents fair value due to the amounts due to their short-term nature.
+The carrying amount of payables represents fair value due to their short-term nature.